Municipality within Greene County, Pennsylvania

 Central Greene School District Administration Offices (724-627-8151) (Fax: 724-627-9591)

-Polling Place for Whiteley Township residents is in the Whiteley Township Municipal Building (old Kirby School) located at 1426 Kirby Road, Waynesburg, PA 15370
+Voting Precinct for Whiteley Township residents: in the Whiteley Township Municipal Building (old Kirby School) located at 1426 Kirby Road, Waynesburg, PA 15370

 Parks & Recreation: Girl Scout Camp; Haines Family-Owned Campground